uiowa/uiowa/media/index.md

 Next, select a file from you computer.
 Below each upload field there is help text points out any restrictions regarding file size, type.

+# Media (Remote Videos)

+By default, remote videos can be added to your site.

+You can either add them directly to your site by going to Content > Media (/admin/content/media), or as you create content through fields and [WYSIWYG](../wysiwyg/index.md) text editors.

 ## Images

 **Pro Tip**: For images, try to upload high-resolution, small file size images.
 This will ensure fast loading and great viewing experiences.